-From September through June, the studio is open Monday through Thursdays from 4:30 to 8:30 p.m., Fridays from 4:30 to 7:30 p.m.
+From September through June, the studio is open

+The office is closed on statutory holidays and school breaks.
 We like to meet you and your child in person and show you around the studio before classes commence so we encourage you to come to the studio to register in person.

 2. What sets Dance Theme Academy apart from other dance studios?